devjetsoftware/docinsight-support/README.md

 # DocInsight Support

-DocInsight, aka Documentation Insight, is our powerful API documentation solution.
+DocInsight, also known as Documentation Insight, is our powerful API documentation solution.

 Welcome to the official DocInsight Support Repository!
 This central hub provides comprehensive resources for DocInsight users, including documentation, release information, issue tracking, and community engagement.